Diolg/life-maker/TESTING.md

 ## Further Testing
 - The website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
 - The website was viewed on a variety of devices such as Desktop, Laptop, iPhone 8, Xiaomi Mi Note 10, Xiaomi Note 10 Pro.
 - A large amount of testing was done to ensure that all internal/external links work correctly.
 - Friends and family members were asked to review the website to point out any bugs and/or user experience issues.

+## Known bugs

+- During the development of the site, an error occurred and the development secret key was shown.
+Unfortunately, this error was not noticed immediately, but as a result the secret key was changed.
+- It was not possible to find sessions by category in the search.
+The bug was fixed thanks to corrections in the code indentation and the correction of the programmatic names of categories.
+- JS toggle button was not functional.
+The bug was fixed by changing the postload js code.
+- It was not possible to calculate the Total for a certain number of products in the Shopping Bag.
+It was fixed by removin ${{ total }} by {{ item.product. price | calc_subtotal.item.quantity }}
+- The functionality of the Sessions quantity editing did not work in the "Shopping Bag".
+Fixed by changing in the JS code the targeted element.
+- On Checkout page in the dropdown menu for choosing a cointry, the country list was not displayed.
+Fixed the issue by targeting the countries names elements and adding the black color in the css.
+- Could not apply Favicon on the deployed version.
+Solved the issue by uploading needed Favicon elements i nthe AWS bucket Media folder.
+- Had navbar styling issues on mobile devices: the shopping bag link was displayed under the toggle menu button.
+Fixed this by decrreasing pixels in nav elements icons padding.

+## Non-resolved bugs

+- Due to lack of time, did not manage to resolve the following: after the User's order is confirmed onscreen, the User does not get the order confirmation email.
+The project owner is going to work on this issue in order to fix it.